Silicon Valley is famously liberal. Then, investors and employees started clashing over race.

 In a since-deleted tweet, which seemed to receive as much opprobrium as Coinbase’s policy change, Costolo wrote, “Me-first capitalists who think you can separate society from business are going to be the first people lined up against the wall and shot in the revolution.
 I’ll happily provide video commentary.”
 Costolo did not respond to request for comment.

 Armstrong’s diplomatic phrasing may have confused some tech observers.
-“Not clear to me if I am paranoid or correct in re-reading the last 6 months of Silicon Valley thought leadership as being riddled with anti-woke dog whistles,” tweeted Jill Carlson, an investment partner with Slow Ventures focused on crypto.
+“Not clear to me if I am paranoid or correct in re-reading the last 6 months of Silicon Valley thought leadership as being riddled with anti-woke dog whistles,” tweeted Jill Carlson, an investment partner with Slow Ventures focused on cryptocurrency.
 Carlson did not respond to a request for comment.

 But the chorus of support from tech leaders struck other diversity experts as noteworthy, too.
 Jennifer Kim, former head of people at Lever, said she had already heard about start-ups rolling out policies that affirmed Coinbase’s approach.